Error Bounds for FDD Massive MIMO Channel Covariance Conversion with Set-Theoretic Methods: Introduction

 \section{Introduction}

-Owing to the lack of channel reciprocity in the frequency division duplex (FDD) mode, most proposals for FDD massive MIMO systems envision some sort of feedback from the user equipment for downlink channel state acquisition at the base stations \cite{ad2013,dec2015,miretti18,miretti18SPAWC,xie2016overview,hag2018multi,dai2018}.
+Owing to the lack of channel reciprocity in the frequency division duplex (FDD) mode, most proposals for FDD massive multiple-input multiple-output (MIMO) systems envision some sort of feedback from the user equipment for downlink channel state acquisition at the base stations \cite{ad2013,dec2015,miretti18,miretti18SPAWC,hag2018multi,xie2016overview,dai2018}.
 If traditional channel feedback mechanisms are employed, and the number of antennas is large, downlink channel estimation in FDD massive MIMO systems may incur a prohibitive feedback overhead.
 Therefore, approaches for reducing this overhead have received a great deal of attention in recent years.
-A promising approach is to design downlink pilots based on information about the downlink covariance matrix, which is estimated from the uplink covariance matrix \cite{ad2013,dec2015,miretti18,miretti18SPAWC,xie2016overview,hag2018multi,dai2018}.
+Many promising approaches for reducing this overhead exploit information about the downlink covariance matrix \cite{ad2013,xie2016overview}, which is estimated from the uplink covariance matrix \cite{dec2015,miretti18,miretti18SPAWC,hag2018multi}.
 In this study, we address this estimation problem, hereafter called the uplink-downlink conversion problem.

 Although channel reciprocity is lost in FDD massive MIMO systems, estimating the downlink covariance matrix from the uplink covariance matrix is possible by exploiting a different form of reciprocity, the so-called reciprocity of the angular power spectrum \cite{miretti18,miretti18SPAWC,xie2016overview,hag2018multi}.
 The basic assumption behind this form of reciprocity is that the average receive/transmit power at a unit of angle (hereafter called {\it angular power spectrum}) at an antenna array is frequency invariant because, if the frequency separation is not too large, the scattering environments are the same for both the uplink and downlink channels.
-Building upon this characteristic of wireless channels, researchers have proposed to estimate the angular power spectrum from the uplink covariance matrix, with the intent to use this estimate in models of the antenna array to recover the downlink covariance matrix \cite{miretti18,miretti18SPAWC,hag2018multi,dai2018} .
+Building upon this characteristic of wireless channels, researchers have proposed to estimate the angular power spectrum from the uplink covariance matrix, with the intent to use this estimate in models of the antenna array to recover the downlink covariance matrix \cite{miretti18,miretti18SPAWC,hag2018multi} .